keyvanarasteh/MMt/Homework/README.md

--> Bu bölüm Sayın Keyvan Arasteh hocamızın istekleri için ayrılmıştır.
+-> Bu bölüm öğretmenimiz Sayın Keyvan Arasteh in istekleri için ayrılmıştır. Öğretmenimize gösterilecek projeler ve ödevler burada öncelikli olarak paylaşılır.
-- This section is reserved for the wishes of Mr. Keyvan Arasteh.
+- This section is reserved for the wishes of our teacher "Mr. Keyvan Arasteh".
+Projects and assignments to be shown to our teacher are shared here with priority.